pithlessly/pithlessly.github.io/donotation.md

 Also, as anyone who has worked on large Haskell codebases can attest, in practice almost all code ends up being written in an effectful context.
-We might aspire to a "functional core, imperative shell", but even then, *functional* isn't the same as *not effectful* --- algebraic<sup><a id="footnote-2-link" href="#footnote-2">2</a></sup> effects can be useful in expressing the "functional core" of business logic.
+We might aspire to a "functional core, imperative shell", but even then, *functional* isn't the same as *not effectful* --- algebraic<fn>
+That is, effects defined by operations which we can give an arbitrary handler for, unlike e.g. `div`.</fn>
+effects can be useful in expressing the "functional core" of business logic.
 Once most code resides in some kind of effect, the weaknesses of explicit sequencing start to show --- for example, the programmer needs to come up with a lot of names for intermediate expressions, which makes the code less clear since it's hard to notice that an intermediate variable is only used in one place.

 This is also why I take issue with the argument that an advantage of explicit sequencing is that we can easily visually distinguish pure and "monadic" code.
 This is only superficially true, since